Essential graded algebra over polynomial rings with real exponents: Essential submodules via density in socles

 Now assume that $\soct\cM' \subseteq \soct\cM$ is not dense for some~$\tau$.
 That means $\soct[\sigma]\cM$ for some nadir~$\sigma$ has an element $\wt s$ with a neighborhood $\soct\cN$ that intersects $\soct\cM'$ in~$0$.
 But $\soct\cN \cap \soct\cM' = \soct(\cN \cap \cM')$ by Corollary~\ref{c:essential-submodule}.\ref{i:cap}.
 The vanishing of this socle along~$\tau$ means that $\socp(\cN \cap \cM') = 0$ for all faces~$\tau'$ by Corollary~\ref{c:soc(coprimary)'}, and thus $\cN \cap \cM' = 0$ by Corollary~\ref{c:essential-submodule}.\ref{i:0}.
 Therefore $\cM'$ is not an essential submodule of~$\cM$. \end{proof}

-\begin{example} The convex hull of $\0,\ee_1,\ee_2$ in $\RR^2$ but with the first standard basis vector $\ee_1$ removed defines a subquotient~$\cM$ of~$\kk[\RR^2]$.
-It has submodule~$\cM'$ that is the indicator module for the same triangle but with the entire $x$-axis removed.
-All of the cogenerators of both modules occur along the face $\tau = \{\0\}$ because both modules are globally supported on~$\{\0\}$.
-However the ambient module---but not the submodule---has a cogenerator $y \in \ds[\tau]\cM$ with nadir $\sigma = x$-axis of degree~$\ee_1$:

-A typical $\sigma$-vicinity of~$y$ in~$\cM$ is shaded in light blue (in fact, $\cM$ itself is also a $\sigma$-vicinity of~$y$), with the corresponding vicinity in $\soct[\sigma]\cM$ in bold blue.
-Every such vicinity contains socle elements in~$\soct[\sigma]\cM'$, so $\cM' \subseteq \cM$ is an essential submodule by Theorem~\ref{t:essential-submodule}.
+\begin{example} The conclusion of Example~\ref{e:nearby} implies that $\cM' \subseteq \cM$ is an essential submodule by Theorem~\ref{t:essential-submodule}.
 Trying to mimic this example in a finitely generated context is instructive: pixelated rastering of the horizontal lines either isolates the socle element at the right-hand endpoint of the bottom edge or prevents it from existing in the first place by aligning with the right-hand end of the line above it. \end{example}